Choose the Best Colorado Springs Felony Lawyer for Your Case

 - committed by someone who is a “habitual criminal”

 - committed against an “at-risk” victim

 Punishment Goes Beyond Prison Time and Fines

-On top of that, many opportunities for employment, loans, housing, or professional licenses may be foreclosed to you in the future.
+On top of that, some rights as a parent and many opportunities for employment, loans, housing, or professional licenses may be foreclosed to you in the future.
 If you’re a foreign national, a felony conviction may affect your immigration status and lead to deportation.